HCE Standard

 Which option should I use?

-• Use “Expire the learning record after” when the goal is to ensure continuous certification, support early renewal, and avoid gaps in learning record validity.
-This option provides greater flexibility and is recommended for most compliance and certification use cases.
+• Use “Expire the learning record after” when the goal is to support continuous certification, allow early renewal, and maintain uninterrupted validity of learning records.
+This option allows expiration dates to move forward with each completion.

-• Use “Expire the learning record on” only when compliance must align with a strict, fixed calendar date (for example, year-end regulatory or reporting requirements).
-Because this option does not support early renewal and can result in gaps between valid learning records, it should generally be considered a last-resort configuration reserved for scenarios where calendar alignment is mandatory.
+• Use “Expire the learning record on” when compliance must align with a fixed calendar date (for example, year-end regulatory or reporting requirements).
+This option ties expiration to a specific date within the compliance cycle.